Bartłomiej Nowodoworski 1st Secondary School in Kraków

-Bartłomiej Nowodworski High School (I Liceum Ogólnokształcące im.
-Bartłomieja Nowodworskiego; unofficially known as: Nowodworek) in Kraków, Poland, is one of the oldest secondary schools in Poland.
+Bartłomiej Nowodworski Lyceum (I Liceum Ogólnokształcące im.
+Bartłomieja Nowodworskiego; unofficially known as the Nowodworek) in Kraków, Poland, is one of the oldest secondary schools in Poland.
 Its current location is on Na Groblach Square, just across the Planty from the Kraków Old Town and a few hundred meters from Wawel Castle.

 History

 The Senate of the Jagiellonian University decided to establish a school preparing students (boys only) for further education at the university level on 5 May 1586.
 The school was opened in 1588.
 Bartłomiej (Bartholomew) Nowodworski (born ca. 1552, died 13 February 1625), Polish nobleman, courtier and officer, endowed it in 1617 and 1619, thus enabling its further expansion.
 In recognition of his contribution, the school became known as Collegium Nowodworskiego, renamed to Liceum św.
 Anny (St. Anne's Lyceum) in 1818, and to c.k.
 Gimnazjum św.
 Anny (Imperial and Royal St. Anne's Gymnasium) in 1850.
 In 1898 the school, until then located in the university area, moved to its present building in Plac na Groblach (architect Józef Sare).

-Henryk Sędziwy was the director of the school between 1948 and 1971.
+Henryk Sędziwy was the principal of the school between 1948 and 1971.
 Girls were admitted to the school for the first time in 1962.